chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 Neovim
 ~~~~~~

-In Neovim, the built-in LSP API can be used to configure ``chplcheck`` as
+The built-in LSP API can be used to configure ``chplcheck`` as follows:
-follows:

 .. code-block:: lua